-Participants were invited to indicate multiple responses to this question and results may be somewhat confusing.
-If participants had previously indicated they identified as both Indigenous and another race, they were invited to indicate other racialized identities with which they identify.
-If participants indicated they did not identify as Indigenous, they were asked to indicate the racial identity with which they identify.
+Participants were invited to indicate multiple responses to this question so the results may be somewhat confusing.
+If participants had previously indicated they identified as both Indigenous and another race, they were invited to report other racialized identities with which they identify.
+If participants did not identify on the survey as Indigenous, they were asked to indicate the racial identity with which they identify.
 Some participants (21%) provided no answer while two participants indicated not knowing their race and a further 7 participants indicated they preferred not to answer.
-Some participants (4.9%) provided responses indicating they identified as biracial or multiracial.
-A large number of participants (31.8%) indicated identifying as white; 9.3% indicated identifying as black; 7.8% indicated identifying as latin american; 6.9% indicated identifying as middle eastern, 7.6% indicated identifying as east asian, 5.8% indicated identifying as south asian, and 4.5% indicated identifying as south east asian.
+Some participants (4.9%) provided responses indicating that they identified as biracial or multiracial.
+Of the categories provided: a large number of participants (31.8%) identified as White; 9.3% identified as Black; 7.8% identified as Latin American; 6.9% identified as Middle Eastern; 7.6% identified as East Asian; 5.8% identified as South Asian; and 4.5% identified as Southeast Asian.